Social and Behavior Change Indicator Bank for Family Planning and Service Delivery

 This family planning (FP) indicator bank is a collection of sample indicators specifically for use in social and behavior change (SBC) programs.
 SBC indicators for FP are often not standardized, making it difficult for smaller implementing partners to identify indicators as well as limiting cross-project and cross-country comparison of data.
 The purpose of this bank is to provide illustrative quality indicators specifically for global programs using SBC approaches to address FP challenges.

-This indicator bank was developed using a consultative process with Breakthrough ACTION key implementing partners.
-This indicator bank builds on well-known indicator sources such as MEASURE Evaluation’s Family Planning and Reproductive Health (FP/RH) Indicators Database as well as from Performance Monitoring and Accountability (PMA) 2020’s recommended FP indicators.
+This indicator bank was developed by Breakthrough ACTION using a consultative process with key implementing partners.
+The resource builds on well-known indicator sources such as MEASURE Evaluation’s Family Planning and Reproductive Health (FP/RH) Indicators Database as well as from Performance Monitoring and Accountability (PMA) 2020’s recommended FP indicators.
 This indicator bank includes modified versions of indicators from these banks as well as additional novel indicators.
 Indicators should be adapted to local programmatic and cultural contexts, as necessary.

 This indicator bank includes a subset of SBC indicators for service delivery.
 The purpose of this subset of indicators is to standardize the ways that implementers measure their SBC for service delivery activities.
 The majority of the service delivery indicators are for FP programs.
 However, the bank also includes some general SBC indicators that could be used for other types of programs.
 The service delivery indicators aggregate existing, validated monitoring and evaluation indicators.